dair-ai/Prompt-Engineering-Guide/guides/prompts-advanced-usage.md

 This type of mistake reveals the limitations of LLMs to perform tasks that require more knowledge about the world.
 How do we improve this with knowledge generation?

-First, we generate a few "knowledge":
+First, we generate a few "knowledges":

 *Prompt:*
 ```